Resilient, Not Redundant

 In the present moment, we need a leader who is actively engaged in making Penfield a life-enhancing and dynamic place to live.
 Penfield can be more than just a thoroughfare to other places.
-We deserve more than a dental office every 1.4 square miles.
+It should, and could, be than that.
 We deserve a Four Corners that puts our collective best face toward the 30,000+ cars that drive through it daily.

 Penfielders deserve a voice at the table of our local government who represents ALL of us, not just some of us; and who is elected by the People, not appointed by the Town Board.